RelistedWasTaken/Simple-Loader-Framework/README.md

 you would need some kind of a serial id from the user trying to download the product you can upload the key in any format, on any website, in any extension.
-I will use <b>1111-3</b> as an example, so i upload a file.txt to my web hosting 1111-3 written on it, and than call is_key_allowed_insecure() with key_input being a string entered by the user
+I will use <b>1111-3</b> as an example, so i upload a file.txt to my web hosting with 1111-3 written in it, and than call is_key_allowed_insecure() with key_input being a string entered by the user

 - Example
 ```c